reshanf-iiitd/ML_Assignment_2/Readme.txt

 1-Just run the ReshanFaraz_PhD19006_A2.py file and get results.
 If you want to check for specific question then please comment all other function in the main(last).
-I prepare this file in modular structure so every Question has module and all helper function are well defined the ReshanFaraz_PhD19006_A2.py
+I prepare this file in modular structure so every Question has module and all helper function are well defined in the ReshanFaraz_PhD19006_A2.py

 2-All Dataset file(dataset_1.mat,datatset_2.mat,Dataset.data) must present in same folder.
 Also the Regression.py and LogRegression.py must present in the same folder where the python code is present.